JonKing93/DASH/doc_source/sphinx/resources/Tutorial/stateVector/indices.rst

 .. _mean-indices:

-Mean Indices
+Mean/Total Indices
 ------------
-Implementing a mean over state dimensions is relatively straightforward, as ``stateVector`` can simply implement a mean over the data elements included in the state vector.
-However, you may also want to implement means over ensemble dimensions.
+Implementing a mean or total over state dimensions is relatively straightforward, as ``stateVector`` can simply implement a mean/total over the data elements included in the state vector.
+However, you may also want to implement means/totals over ensemble dimensions.
 For example, you may want each ensemble member to implement a temporal mean, or a mean over multiple model runs.
-We will use mean indices to implement means over ensemble dimensions.
+We will use mean/total indices to implement means/totals over ensemble dimensions.

-**Mean indices** function similarly to sequence indices and also list a series of offsets applied to :ref:`reference indices <ref-indices>`.
-However, ``stateVector`` then takes a mean over the indicated data elements, rather than implementing a sequence.
+**Mean/Total indices** function similarly to sequence indices and also list a series of offsets applied to :ref:`reference indices <ref-indices>`.
+However, ``stateVector`` then takes a mean/sum over the indicated data elements, rather than implementing a sequence.

 .. figure:: ../images/abstract-mean-indices.svg
     :alt: A series of black dots proceeds from left to right.
 The dots are labeled as the elements of an ensemble dimension.
 Black arrows, labeled as "Reference indices", point to a few elements along the dimension.
 A blue arrow proceeds from the end of each black arrow.
 These blue arrows, labeled as "mean indices", point to several data elements after each black arrow.
 There is a blue box around each set of data elements.
 The same blue arrow is applied to each black arrow.